 The song was written by Del Shannon, and was offered to the Searchers, who turned it down.
 It was then offered to Peter & Gordon, who cracked the top-ten in the US with it in February 1965.
 Many years later Gordon Waller commented that it was his favorite tune by the duo.

-This performance is from the final episode of HOLLYWOOD A GO-GO and featured an eclectic mix of musical guests.
+This performance is from the final episode of HOLLYWOOD A GO-GO that featured an eclectic mix of musical guests.
 Karen Verros had a very short recording career that produced two singles on DotRecords.
 The first was a previously unrecorded song written by folksinger Donovan titled "You Just Gotta Know My Mind".
 It was released in October 1965.
 Two months later in December "Little Boy", the second single, debuted.
 It had originally been recorded by the Crystals in 1964.
 Despite this HOLLYWOOD AGO-GO appearance, and another on Where The Action Is, both of her records failed to make the charts and she disappeared from the music scene.

 It was well known to the dancers and the entire production crew prior to the taping that the show had been cancelled.
 There was no reason to hold back anymore and in watching this tape you can see a certain intensity in the dancing.
-Freddy Cannon (the very last guest to appear on the final episode) had entered the ladies bathroom before the taping to tell the dancers to "let it all hang out."
+Freddy Cannon (the very last guest to appear on the final episode) had entered the ladies bathroom (as related by JUNE) before the taping to tell the dancers to "let it all hang out."
 They didn't disappoint.

 This entire episode would never have aired on network television.
-Censors surely would have balked at JACQUI'S record setting high hemline visible (dancer D4 @ 0:51-1:02) in this Karen Verros performance.
+Censors surely would have balked at JACQUI'S record setting high hemline (dancer D4 @ 0:51-1:02) in this Karen Verros performance.
 They would have had a problem with the skin tight suits worn by the girls during several songs.
 Likewise they would not have been pleased with JUNE'S cartwheel on stage in a dress.
 This was indeed edited out and producer MILT HOFFMAN was so incensed that he told JUNE that she would never work for him again.
 We only get a fleeting glimpse of JUNE in this video @ 2:18 - 2:20.
 MILT was not popular with the dancers like his predecessor, AL BURTON, and one can't help but think that it was by design that the GAZZARRI ladies decided to take it to the limit one last time.
 And we can all be thankful for that.

 Another performance from the final episode, this one featuring some great footage of the talented JUNEFAIRCHILD.
 She has never looked lovelier than she does in this video.
 On her page on this website we have a recent photo of her taken at home with this video playing on her TV behind her.